osrf/cloudsim-portal/README.md

     gulp

-gulp starts the portal http server and you should able to access it by going
+gulp starts the portal http server and you should be able to access it by going
 to:

 https://ip_address:4000 (if port 4000 is open)